-New Committees and Chairs 2020
+Committees and Chairs 2023-24

-Continuing Education: Chair Susan Maataoui, PhD
+Continuing Education: Susan Maataoui, PhD; Stacy Whitcomb-Smith, PhD

-Oversee and encourage MePA’s continuing education initiatives including the annual conference and at-home continuing education opportunities.
+Mission: oversees all member education initiatives including the annual conference and at-home continuing education opportunities.

 Members-At-Large: Stacy Whitcomb-Smith, PhD; Laura Brennan PhD; Lauren Dattilo, PhD